HazyResearch/deepdive/doc/labeling.md

 title: Labeling DeepDive Data with Mindtagger
 ---

-# Labeling DeepDive Data with Mindtagger
+# Labeling DeepDive data with Mindtagger

 This document describes a common data labeling task one has to perform while developing DeepDive applications and introduces a graphical user interface tool dedicated for accelerating such task.
 In this document we use the terms annotating, marking, and tagging data interchangeably with labeling data.